romilly/s2ag-corpus/README.md

 The first iteration is almost complete, but the documentation needs more work.

-For now, if you're interested, examine the code but don't attempt to create and populate a database unless you love to experiment and are willing to redo work if things change!

 The code is under active development, and the API may change.

+The project has been on hold for a couple of weeks while the team at Semantic Scholar fixed a problem with duplicated data.

-Future releases will support updating the database from the diffs created by the Semantic Scholar API, and I am investigating the idea of providing the application via docker.
+Future releases will support updating the database from the diffs created by the Semantic Scholar API.

+Later I will investigate the idea of providing the application via docker.